kerns/craft-on-ddev/README.md

 ### II.
 Configuring DDEV

 You could skip this step if you're happy settling for the default domain, `https://craftcms.ddev.site`.
 But cool kidz don't settle for default domains.
-Demonstrate your commitment to this project by specifying a custom domain.
-Do so by running the following command from the root of the directory you just created:
+Give your project a custom domain by running the following command from the root of the directory you just created:

 ```shell
 ddev config